 On the western bank of the Rhine River, a small beach in Cologne’s Rodenkirchen neighborhood is a favorite of spotter Mathias Weidle.
-The sandy stretch along the river, just 6 km from the city center or a 24-minute ride on tram 16, is the perfect spot to spend a sunny Sunday.
+The sandy stretch along the river is the perfect spot to spend a sunny Sunday.

 Porto: Matosinhos beach